 For the symmetric comparison of $P^j_{x,d}$ with $\cL_i$ the local approximation of $h^{-1}$ $:\RR^d\rightarrow\RR^3$ will take a form:

 These are naive and data driven approximations of the potential connecting map $h$.
-It particular the homeomorphism from the Lorenz attractor to its 1D embedding cannot exists, but we still can construct map $h$ using the above receipt, which seems natural and the best candidate for such a comparison.
-More sophisticated ways of finding the optimal $h$ in general situations will be the subject of future studies.
+In particular the homeomorphism from the Lorenz attractor to its 1D embedding cannot exist, but we still can construct map $h$ using the above receipt, which seems natural and the best candidate for such a comparison.
+More sophisticated ways of finding the optimal $h$ in general situations will be the subject of our future studies.